eser/stack/fp/README.md

 ### associateArray(source, selectorFn)

-transforms an array or generator into an object where keys are determined by a selector function (`selectorFn`).
+transforms an array or generator into an object with keys are determined by a selector function (`selectorFn`).

 ```js